-SECTION 2 Use providers in the plan's network to get your medical care and other services Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your care
+SECTION 2 Use providers in the plan's network to get your medical care and other services

 What is a "PCP" and what does the PCP do for you?

 As a member of our plan, you must have a network PCP on file with us.
 It is very important that you choose a network PCP and tell us who you have chosen.
 Your PCP can help you stay healthy, treat illnesses and coordinate your care with other health care providers.
 Your PCP will appear on your ID card.
 If your ID card does not show a PCP or the PCP on your card is not the one you want to use, please contact us immediately.